Bobby Barnes: After retirement

 After retiring in 1996, he joined the Professional Footballers' Association (PFA), where he dealt with player's new contracts and giving financial advice.
 Since 2006, he has been deputy chief executive of the PFA.
 Barnes is also president of FIFPro Division Europe and a global board member of FIFPro, which is the global players' union representing players from over 58 countries.
 Since June 2020, Barnes has been a member of UEFA's Control, Ethics and Disciplinary Body.

 In April 2022, it was announced Barnes would retire from his role with the Professional Footballers' Association at the end of the 2021/2022 season.

 Personal life

-His nephew Giles Barnes is also a professional footballer, with MLS side Houston Dynamo.
+His nephew Giles Barnes was a professional footballer.